xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2                 | Medium           |
 | 3                 | Long             |

-Htype    is a number from 1 to 5 specifying the style of the arrowhead.
+Htype&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 5 specifying the
+style of the arrowhead.

 |                 |                           |
 | --------------- | ------------------------- |